shind07/cmpt726project/README.md

 # CMPT 732 Final Project
 ### Eugene Borissov and Scott Hind

 This document outlines how to run our project and view the web frontend.
+You can find sample data to use in the data folder (data/sample_data.zip).

 ## Executing the Data Pipeline
 ### 1) Preliminary Data Reading/Cleaning/Parsing